FlorentMetz/FlorentMetz.github.io/_posts/2015-07-29-Deploying-symfony-project-with-capifony.markdown

 after  "deploy",               "deploy:cleanup"                         # deploy:cleanup needs to be explicity run
 {% endhighlight %}

-With that deploy settings, I can easily deploy on my staging remote server by running:
+With the above deploy settings, I can easily deploy on my staging remote server by running:

 {% highlight bash %}
 cap deploy